Resilience After Infant Substance Exposure (RISE) Program

 - Breathing problems

-Some babies are able to be supported with non-pharmacologic interventions from their parents or nurse.
-This type of care may involve soothing symptoms through swaddling, rocking or skin-to-skin contact.
+Some babies are able to have their NOWS symptoms soothed through swaddling, rocking or skin-to-skin contact from their parents or nurse.
 Some infants do require treatment with medications such as morphine to support them.
-These medications are not long term and are progressively decreased in dose until they are stopped or weaned off.
+These medications are not long term and are gradually decreased in dose until the baby is stopped or weaned off.

 If you think you are pregnant or might become pregnant, and you are using opioids, it is important to discuss this with your doctor.
-A range of prevention, early intervention and treatment efforts can improve outcomes for infants and families.
+A range of prevention, early intervention and treatment efforts can improve outcomes for your baby and your family.